Finding & Watching Films

 Click “My WorkSpaces” to be taken to your profile.
 There’s a big B/W “Edit” button on the right-hand side.
 Click that.
 You can then alter your details or click the “Change Password” button to – you guessed it – change your password.

 Your rights and our obligations are set out here.

 Buying Films for Personal Use

-Any film that’s available to buy (that’s nearly all of them) has an “Add to Basket” option in blue to the right of the video player.
+Any film that’s available to buy (that’s nearly all of them) has a “License this Film” option in blue to the right of the video player.
 Click that, then go to your Basket where you can enter your card details and purchase a copy.
 Please read the information in your Basket as it provides important details about your purchase (for example, the resolution of the film).
 Note that purchased films come as downloads and not on DVD and will be the same length as the versions viewable online.